Horowitz-Manski-Lee Bounds with Multilayered Sample Selection: Sharp bounds in the multilayered sample selection model

 \begin{theorem} Suppose that Assumptions \ref{Ass:RCT}, and restrictions $\mathcal R_T$ hold.
 Whenever $\Theta_{I}(\mathcal R_T)\neq \emptyset$, then the following bounds are pointwise sharp: \begin{enumerate} \item [(i)] Local Controlled Direct Effect (LCDE):

 \item [(ii)] Local Controlled Indirect Effect (LCIE).

 \item [(iii)] Aggregate LCDE:

-\end{enumerate} \end{theorem} The derivation of the bounds in Theorem \ref{Theorem:Main} comes from extending \cite{horowitz_identification_1995} bounding approach summarized in Lemma \ref{mix-lem} in Appendix \ref{app:add-results}.
-However, demonstrating their sharpness presents a considerably more intricate challenge.
-This involves showing that solving equations (\ref{EC1}) to (\ref{EC2}) for all $y \in \mathcal{Y}$ and $d \in \{1,...,K\}$ while imposing the restrictions defined in $\mathcal{R}_T$ consistently yields the same information as the closed-form bounds presented in Theorem \ref{Theorem:Main}.
+\end{enumerate} \end{theorem} The derivation of the bounds in Theorem \ref{Theorem:Main} comes from extending the \cite{horowitz_identification_1995} bounding approach summarized in Lemma \ref{mix-lem} in Appendix \ref{app:add-results}.
+However, demonstrating their sharpness presents a considerably more complex challenge.
+This involves showing that solving equations (\ref{EC1}) to (\ref{EC2}) for all $y \in \mathcal{Y}$ and $d \in \{1,...,K\}$ while imposing the restrictions defined in $\mathcal{R}_T$ consistently produces the same information as the closed-form bounds presented in Theorem \ref{Theorem:Main}.
 As explained above, the absence of the IV exclusion restrictions facilitates this result.

-Theorem \ref{Theorem:Main} (i) indicates that, without additional assumptions on the potential outcome distributions, the derived bounds can at best determine the direction (sign) of the within-firm effect at layer $d$ solely for individuals remaining with firm $d$ under any treatment assignment $Z$, i.e., $\mathbb E[Y_{1,d}-Y_{0,d}|T=(d,d)]$.
-This finding is somewhat intuitive given that these ``stayers" are equivalent to the so-called ``always-employed" in Lee's model where firm heterogeneity is not taken into account.
-The bounds for those who switch firms due to treatment (``switchers''), such as $\mathbb E[Y_{1,d}-Y_{0,d}|T=(d, d')]$ and $\mathbb E[Y_{1,d}-Y_{0,d}|T=(d',d)]$ for $d\neq d'$ always include $0$.
-This is the case because the observed data $(Y,D,Z)$ does not reveal any information on the following unobserved counterfactuals $\mathbb E[Y_{0,d}|T=(d', d)]$ and $\mathbb E[Y_{0,d}|T=(d, d')]$.
+Theorem \ref{Theorem:Main} (i) indicates that, without additional assumptions on the potential outcome distributions, the derived bounds can best determine the direction (sign) of the within-firm effect at layer $d$ solely for individuals who remain with firm $d$ under any treatment assignment $Z$, i.e., $\mathbb E[Y_{1,d}-Y_{0,d}|T=(d,d)]$.
+This finding is somewhat intuitive given that these ``stayers" are equivalent to the so-called ``always-employed" in Lee's model, where firm heterogeneity is not taken into account.
+On the other hand, the bounds for those who switch firms due to treatment (``switchers''), such as $\mathbb E[Y_{1,d}-Y_{0,d}|T=(d, d')]$ and $\mathbb E[Y_{1,d}-Y_{0,d}|T=(d',d)]$ for $d\neq d'$, always include $0$.
+This is because the observed data $(Y,D,Z)$ do not reveal any information on the following unobserved counterfactuals $\mathbb E[Y_{0,d}|T=(d', d)]$ and $\mathbb E[Y_{1,d}|T=(d, d')]$.

-Similarly, Theorem \ref{Theorem:Main} (ii) reveals that in the absence of extra restrictions on the potential outcome distributions, it is impossible to identify the sign of the $\text{LCIE}(z,d,d'|t)=\mathbb E[Y_{z,d}-Y_{z,d'}|T=t]$.
-This underscores the inherent challenges in identifying some specific treatment effects without imposing further assumptions on the outcome distributions.
+Similarly, Theorem \ref{Theorem:Main} (ii) reveals that in the absence of additional restrictions on the potential outcome distributions, it is impossible to identify the sign of $\text{LCIE}(z,d,d'|t)=\mathbb E[Y_{z,d}-Y_{z,d'}|T=t]$.
+This underscores the inherent challenges of identifying some specific treatment effects without imposing further assumptions on the outcome distributions.